Swamp Juice – Review – Grassington Festival

-Imagine if you will, an eclectic mix of sights and sounds, shadows and shapes thrown together by what can only be described as a Nutty Professor-esque character, and you have a loose idea of what Swamp Juice is about.
+Imagine if you will, an eclectic mix of sights and sounds.
+Shadows and shapes thrown together by what can only be described as a Nutty Professor-esque character.
+You have a loose idea of what Swamp Juice is about.

-The faces of each of the puppets had a character all of their own, with moving eyes and an ingenious use of a whole host of ‘rubbish’ to give the illusion of hair and texture.
-Jeff himself interacts with the crowd at all times, either through his puppets or with the sounds the nutty professor makes while changing scenes.
+The faces of each of the puppets had a character all of their own.
+They have moving eyes and an ingenious use of a whole host of ‘rubbish’ to give the illusion of hair and texture.
+Jeff himself interacts with the crowd at all times.
+Either through his puppets or with the sounds the nutty professor makes while changing scenes.

-The story continued as the swamp monster pursued Birdy from the mouth of a sea creature and into the air, with the audience ducking and shrieking as the puppets came to life and gave the illusion of leaping into laps.
-The show ended to rapturous applause and sheer amazement on the faces of the onlookers.
-Kids and adults alike were praising every part of the performance.
-I myself will remember Swamp Juice for years to come and hope that the Canadian performer brings his next creative display to Grassington when he tours.
+The story continues as the swamp monster pursues Birdy from the mouth of a sea creature and into the air.
+The audience ducking and shrieking as the puppets come to life and give the illusion of leaping into laps.
+The show ends to rapturous applause and sheer amazement on the faces of the onlookers.
+Kids and adults alike are praising every part of the performance.
+I myself will remember Swamp Juice for years to come.
+I hope that the Canadian performer brings his next creative display to Grassington when he tours.

 Photos: Andrew Wuttke